sabeechen/hassio-google-drive-backup/README.md

           message: Please visit the 'Hass.io Google Drive Backup ' add-on status page for details.

 You could automate anything off of this binary sensor.
-The add-on also exposes a sensor `snapshot_backup.state` that exposes the details of each snapshot.
+The add-on also exposes a sensor `sensor.snapshot_backup` that exposes the details of each snapshot.
 I'm working on a custom lovelace component to expose that information.

 ### Can I put a link to the web UI in home assistant?
 You can use [panel_iframe](https://www.home-assistant.io/components/panel_iframe/) to add a link to the Web UI from Home Assistant's side panel.
 Try adding snippet below to your configuration.yaml file.